Moetan: Anime characters

 A man wearing a brown trench coat and hat who is seen running from the same police officer in almost every episode (almost like a Zenegata/Lupin relationship).
-It is never explained why the cop chases Dandy as he is never seen doing anything wrong, and he even helps out Ink every now and again.
-This has been happening for some time, as in a time travel he was being chased by the same officer, and the officer was seen crying when it appeared that he was unable to arrest Dandy.
+It is never explained why the cop chases Da-kun as he is never seen doing anything wrong, and he even helps out Ink every now and again.
+This has been happening for some time, as in a time travel he was being chased by the same officer, and the officer was seen crying when it appeared that he was unable to arrest Da-kun.
 It is later revealed that he is the King of the Magical Kingdom, and Mio's partner.
 He turns into the form of a small dog while still wearing his hat, and has a lolicon fetish as well (drooling and having a nose bleed when Mio changes, a combination of Arc and Kaksu's reaction).